sulu/sulu-docs/cookbook/implement-entity-extensible.rst

 """""""""""""""""""""""""""""""""""""""""""""

 In the `SuluBookExtension.php` file we need to read the set configuration and define and map the respective services to the container.
+Additionally, we add the repository interface as alias for the configured repository implementation to make the repository autowireable.
-We can use the already implemented  `configurePersistence()` method of the `PersistenceExtensionTrait` class to do this.
+We use the already implemented  `configurePersistence()` method of the `PersistenceExtensionTrait` class and the and the `addAliases()` method of the `ContainerBuilder` to do this.
 Therefore our `SuluBookExtension.php` will look something like this:

 .. code-block:: php